icedcalpico/curiously-with-the-comma/README.md

-# curiously-with-the-comma

-## prototype of the cards on quizlet (pdf coming soon... after finals...)
+# prototype of the cards on quizlet (pdf coming soon... after finals...)
 https://quizlet.com/1166910440/curiously-the-prototype-flash-cards/?i=6fm3iz&x=1jqt

 unfortunately, the set above is not updated. there is a physical version of the set i have been walking around with, but have yet to upload those :(

-curiously, (with the comma)
+# curiously, (with the comma)

 a social card game with just enough structure to force you out your comfort-zone, but enough freedom to make every game new!